 Sciatica is a unique form of nerve pain that affects approximately 40% of men and women.
 At Garden State Pain & Orthopedics in New Jersey, the skilled team of physicians specializes in treating complex pain conditions, especially those involving your nerves, like sciatica.
-To find relief from your sciatica symptoms, call Garden State Pain & Orthopedics to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City, or book online today.
+Call Garden State Pain & Orthopedics to schedule an appointment at one of their convenient locations in Edison, Clifton, Hazlet, Paramus, or Jersey City to find relief from your sciatica symptoms, or book online today.

-The Garden State Pain & Orthopedics team provides several different treatments for sciatica, depending on the cause and severity of your symptoms.
-In some cases, you can manage sciatica with lifestyle changes, including weight management, improving your posture, or hot and cold compress therapy.
+The Garden State Pain & Orthopedics team provides several different treatments for sciatica depending on the cause and severity of your symptoms.
+It is important to note that sciatica can be managed over time with the following:

 For sciatica symptoms that don't respond to conservative treatments, your Garden State Pain & Orthopedics provider might recommend minimally invasive therapies that include: